-Animated graphics refers to object and/or characters with multiple frames.
+Animated graphics refers to objects and/or characters with multiple frames.
 Just moving a sprite is not sufficient.
-It could be a tree moving up and down in the background, a walking animation, a bird flapping across the sky, something growing or hopping, or twirling.
+It could be a tree swaying back and forth in the background, a walking animation, a bird flapping across the sky, something growing or hopping, or twirling.
 They can be simple, as long as they have more than one frame.